Clicky

 It is important to understand that, unlike other investments, there is no payout if the policy is cancelled.

-As it is a form of life insurance, the policy will remain for as long as your limited company keeps up the monthly payments, with the conditions of the policy not being breached.
+As it is a form of life insurance, the policy remains in force for as long as your limited company keeps up the monthly payments.

-If you choose to stop paying the monthly fee, then the cover will stop and there is no surrender value.
+If you choose to stop paying the monthly fee, then the cover will cease and there is no surrender value.

 You can find out more in our general guide to relevant life insurance.